Power of the Peers Network

 Goals:

-• Provide support to assist peer leaders in acquiring knowledge, skills, and resources through conferences & training.
+• Support peer leaders to acquire knowledge, skills, and resources through conferences & training.

 • Support with evaluation and assessment of peer networks across UCR.